-Note that internal to the DIABLO method, the design always links each dataset to the outcome Y. For the two case studies (breast cancer and asthma) the design matrix was computed based on our proposed method (see below Parameters tuning).
+However, every dataset is connected to the outcome Y internally in the method.
+For the two case studies (breast cancer and asthma) the design matrix was chosen based on our proposed method (see below Parameters tuning).
+Note that the design matrix is not restricted to 0 and 1 values only and a compromise between correlation and discrimination can also be modelled [mixO paper].

 Input data in DIABLO.
 While DIABLO does not assume particular data distributions, all datasets should be normalized appropriately according to each omics platform and preprocessed if necessary (see normalization steps described below for each case study).
 Samples should be represented in rows in the data matrices and match the same sample across omics datasets.
 The phenotype outcome Y is a factor indicating the class membership of each sample.
 The R function, in mixOmics will internally center and scale each variable as is conventionally performed in PLS-based models and will create the dummy matrix outcome from Y. A multilevel variance decomposition option is available for repeated measures study designs (see below).